What is a payment gateway?

 Other important features that payment gateways should have:

 It can be very helpful to your business to allow customers to pay in the currency of their choice.
 Having a payment gateway that allows you to accept different currencies and that already has experience serving businesses globally can help you scale your business more easily.
-Xendit is currently serving hundreds of businesses beyond Indonesia, in over xx countries.
+Xendit is currently serving hundreds of businesses beyond Indonesia and Philippines.

 Take note of the fees associated with using the payment gateway to ensure that the cost fits your company’s budget.
 Fees include contract, subscription and per transaction fees.
 Xendit offers affordable and competitive pricing; with no set-up or maintenance fees, Xendit has a simple pay-as-you go payment scheme.